 What does this mean to us at this time?
 When it's an American Legion Riders Post 259 Benefit Ride, we feel it's our responsibility as American Legion Riders to give our best effort to provide a safe ride for the public.
-Our Officers, Road Captain & Road Guards are always striving to provide a safe professional run that goes as smooth as possible.
+Our Officers, Road Captain & Road Guards are always striving to provide a safe professional run that goes as smoothly as possible.
 Experience is everything to keep the public coming back.

-Does this mean that Riders are safety freaks who would never go on other non-ALR runs that that might have people having a beer on a run at a stop?
+Does this mean that Riders are safety freaks who would never go on other non-ALR runs that might have people having a beer on a run at a stop?
 Maybe, that's a personal decision for each rider, we aren't trying to dictate anyone's personal life.
 As for myself, I will and still do go on as many local runs as I can, I love riding as a group and supporting local clubs with their Charity efforts!
 I've met some of the best people I know on these runs!
-But when an American Legion Rider is putting on a run with their Chapter, that's when we're "working", for our vets, our charity, our sponsors and for our community as well upholding and projecting the values and bylaws of the American Legion Riders.
+But when an American Legion Rider is putting on a run with their Chapter, that's when we're "working", for our vets, our charity, our sponsors, and for our community as well upholding and projecting the values and bylaws of the American Legion Riders.
 So we don't drink, we do our best to design routes that don't stop where there is alcohol served but still might sometimes for various reasons.
 Beyond that, at this time, if someone has a beer it's not like we are running up and immediately rejecting them from the run.
 Now, there is some controversy about this too.
 But this is why what we're doing is evolving.
-For now, we have taken these two initial baby steps to see how it goes partially based on the advice of the state directors (Joe Sullivan and Bob Wallace) that I've had the pleasure of working with in my role as Assist Director for New York State District 6.
+For now, we have taken these two initial baby steps to see how it goes partially based on the advice of the state directors (Joe Sullivan and Bob Wallace) that I've had the pleasure of working within my role as Assist Director for New York State District 5 & 6.

 Designing a route is a tough job.
 Tougher when you really want to stop at and involve other legions along the way like on our Legacy run.
 We had a couple of ideas for this, but it's problematic.
 Our first idea was any Legion we visit wouldn't serve alcohol for the 30 mins we are stopped there and that we pay them a stipend to cover what they would have made by selling alcohol, a donation of sorts for them hosting us with refreshments and snacks etc. However, we've been told it's kind of unfair to the people not at the run that are at the bar.
 I can see the problem with this.
 Then we thought well maybe they just don't serve people with a wristband from the run.
 Oh man, that's not going to work either because it creates some kind of policing environment that needs to be enforced by their bartenders etc. So.. if anyone has suggestions for this we'd love to hear about it.